Al Franken Groped Arianna Huffington In Newly-Released Photos

 Troubles surrounding Senator Al Franken seemed to have deepened.
 Leeann Tweeden recently came forward to allege that Franken stuck his tongue in her mouth during a USO tour in 2006, as reported by the Inquisitr.
 A video of Leann grabbing Robin Williams’ backside soon went viral afterward.
 However, newly-released photos of Franken grabbing Arianna Huffington’s breast and butt are also going viral.

 As reported by Page Six, Franken can be seen in the photos that have not been released until now.
 The New York Post obtained the photos that were taken 17 years ago, in 2000.
 The photos show Franken behind Arianna in one photo, with Al’s left hand appearing to grope Huffington’s breast.
-The duo pose atop a bed, with Arianna smiling while Franken’s mouth is closed with his lips drawn inward.
+The duo posed atop a bed, with Arianna smiling while Franken’s mouth is closed with his lips drawn inward.
 A design of an eagle resides behind the pair.

 Franken is also seen in another photo, back to back with Arianna, placing his right hand toward Huffington’s backside.
 According to a source at the shoot, Arianna pushed Franken’s hand away from her as Al allegedly groped her and tried to turn the whole thing into a joke.
 The photos come on the heels of Franken being accused of inappropriate touching by another woman, according to CNN.